Kyle Isbel Player Props: Royals vs. Guardians

 Kyle Isbel At The Plate

+- He has gone deep in one of 35 games, and in 0.8% of his plate appearances.

-- Isbel has driven in a run in eight games this season (23.5%), including one multiple-RBI game.
+- Isbel has driven in a run in eight games this year (22.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.